 When people first hear about Parsley Health, they’re usually extremely curious, because it’s like nothing they’ve ever experienced before.
 In fact, Parsley Health was created to deliver exactly what health care is missing today: personalized medicine that uses nutrition, advanced testing, and lifestyle changes to transform people’s lives.
-Our membership-based primary care practice takes a root-cause approach to health.
+Our membership-based primary care practice takes a holistic, science-based approach to health.

 1. If I join Parsley Health do I still need insurance?

 Yes.
 A Parsley Health membership does not replace insurance.
 We are a medical practice that offers infinitely more than a regular medical practice ever will, but, we are not an insurance provider.

 By law today you have to have a health insurance plan, which covers things like blood work, surgeries, emergencies, hospitalizations, and prescription medications, as well as some routine procedures like a mammogram.

 2. Can I use my insurance at Parsley Health?

 Our care is focused on you—not the middleman.
 We don’t accept in-network insurance, but if you have a FSA, HSA, or out-of-network benefits, it could cover up to 70% of your Parsley Health membership.
 At your first visit, you can ask your Care Manager for the paperwork that you can submit to your insurance company.

 You can use your insurance for any prescriptions or lab tests, just as you would at another primary care doctor’s office.

 Occasionally some specialty lab tests we order at Parsley Health are not covered by insurance or involve a co-pay.
 We let you know before we order these particular tests that they may cost an extra fee and we will decide together whether or not it makes sense for you to get them.

 3. What if I don’t live near a Parsley Health location?